deeproots/deeproots.github.io/markdown-intro.md

 And it's as simple as that!
 Just start the heading line with the correct number of pound signs, and we're good to go. **Chapters will be first level headings** in the DRL books, so that, along with italics (and some special use cases like [poems](/poems/)) are the most common things you'll see when you're editing the raw book text - book publishers in the 1800s (when most of our sources were printed) didn't use bold or have hyperlinks too often! 😉

-So, as you can see, Markdown is super simple and easy - it's just a plain text with a little bit of markup.
+So, as you can see, Markdown is super simple and easy - it's just a plain text file with a little bit of markup.
 The files are small, it's extremely flexible, and it's easy to read for hours on end!
 And yet the benefits are profound - it allows going to the web, to ePub, to PDF, with very little additional work.

 Be careful - once you get used to it you'll be wanting to write everything in Markdown!